dhh1128/sivanea.com/cordimancy/bonus-prologue.md

 As the circle expanded to give them room, Gorumim licked lips split by sunburn, seeking a flavor beyond his own blood.
 Two days ago he’d brought down one of the yolk suckers with an arrow as it frolicked nakedly in the dust out of sight of its companions.
 A pup, by good fortune, born osipi and still growing in bursts.
 He’d harvested the life blood carefully, baking it dry and then burning the flaked remains to ash.
 And he’d rubbed the essence on his lips just before he came.

 He let the flavor swell as his lips began to burn.
 They were waiting for him to draw; the leader was already in a crouch.
 When the duel began, human reflexes would be woefully inadequate, even against a mediocre osipi.
-Against an ahu—well, suicide was an understatement.
+Against an ahu &mdash; well, suicide was an understatement.
 But they were in for a surprise.

 When the flaring made his teeth ache, he swallowed his bloody spittle and whispered words to complete the magic.
 Fire spread across his belly, his arms.
 The darkness faded into a noon-like brilliance that revealed ants skittering across the sand, day-old whiskers on his opponent’s cheeks, the tracks a scorpion had left as it burrowed under a boulder a few paces away.